A blog follower has asked me to share ten tips for being more elegant. My first thought is that it has no price tag. (1) Elegance is a mindset.

 (3) Be mindful of your posture.
 Stand and sit with your back straight and your head held high.
 Carry yourself with grace and confidence.

-(4) Take small bites, chew with your lips closed and only eat while you are sitting down at a table.
+(4) Take small bites, chew with your lips closed, and only eat while sitting down at a table.
 Relax and enjoy your food.
 Never stand, walk around or drive while eating.
 Employ good table manners, even when you are alone.

 (9) Avoid clutter.
 There is nothing elegant about clutter, in your home, at your desk, in your car, in your handbag, in your way of dressing, even in your thoughts.

 (10) Be generous.
 Help others in any way that you can.
 It might be holding a door for the person behind you or donating money to fund a community project.

 My skincare products and makeup, as well as my shampoo, are all from Beautycounter here.

 The occasion and the weather called for wearing my more than thirty-year-old faux fur trimmed velvet opera coat in the style of Erté.
 The leather gloves are also fur trimmed.
 I wore a long black on a black paisley scarf for extra warmth and lug-sole high heeled boots (old by Calvin Klien) for walking a very short distance in the snow.
 I still enjoy wearing some of my high heels at night.
 The first layer of this look is a long sleeve, Covered Perfectly black simple comfort top, which is almost always my first winter layer.
 The pants are a couple of years old from Chico’s.
 The stunning IC Collection jacket is on sale right now at My Fair Lady.